xgaia/xgaia.github.io/_site/askomics/presentation/suisse/README.md

 AskOmics can be used to query external endpoint.

-RDF abstraction have to be integrated as an external resources
+RDF abstraction has to be integrated as an external resource

 ![nextprot](images/nextprot_integration.png)